kristianduru/blockchain-things/notes on eth and etc chain.md

 * DO use geth --fast and --cache=2048 to do a fast sync to get up to date with the block chain as fast as possible, takes hours instead of days.

+* DO use geth --light, which is even better than --fast.
+SPV type mode that gets you up in minutes.

-* DO clean chaindata with removedb if you are going to do a fresh sync with --fast
+* DO clean chaindata with removedb if you are going to do a fresh sync with --fast otherwise it will continue doing full sync.

 * DONT start geth without --fast or it will disregard the reciepts gotten from fast syncing and start all over again with a slooow normal sync.